w1th0utnam3/undirected_graph/README.md

 ## Todo

 - Implement `erase` functions with iterator parameter
-- Have more ideas for cool features
+- Have some ideas how to make it fast by not using `std::map`
-- Earn more money